chipsarhoy/biko-app/README.md

 view to view and fulfill orders and transactions.

 ## Developer
-For any questions, please email
+For any questions, please email:

 Rhoy Oviedo
 rhoy.oviedo@yahoo.com